dotnet-architecture/eShopOnContainers/README.md

 **NEWS / ANNOUNCEMENTS**
 Do you want to be up-to-date on .NET Architecture guidance and reference apps like eShopOnContainers? --> Subscribe by "WATCHING" this new GitHub repo: https://github.com/dotnet-architecture/News

-## Updated for .NET Core 2.2 "wave" of technologies
+## Updated for .NET Core 3.0
-eShopOnContainers is updated to .NET Core 2.x (currently updated to 2.2) "wave" of technologies.
+eShopOnContainers is updated to .NET Core 3.0  "wave" of technologies.
 Not just compilation but also new recommended code in EF Core, ASP.NET Core, and other new related versions.

 The **dockerfiles** in the solution have also been updated and now support [**Docker Multi-Stage**](https://blogs.msdn.microsoft.com/stevelasker/2017/09/11/net-and-multistage-dockerfiles/) since mid-December 2017.